 The European Federation for Transport and Environment predicts that from as early as 2025, electric trucks will outperform diesel trucks in most use cases in terms of total cost of ownership (TCO) – and, by 2035, all new electric freight trucks in Europe will be cheaper to run, will drive just as far, and will be able to carry as much cargo as diesel trucks.

-Some may find such claims to be surprising, given that electric trucks currently bear a higher initial price tag than diesel trucks.
+Some may find such claims to be surprising, given that electric trucks currently bear a higher initial price tag according to FIT than diesel trucks.
 But ultimately, the lower “overall” cost of electric freight reflects the fact that there are far more factors at play beyond the purchasing price of the vehicle.
 And companies that jump on the shift earlier – and adapt their processes sooner – are likely to benefit even more.

 The reason behind this is the sum of operating costs.
 As trucks are heavily used assets – often running for more than one million kilometers over their lifetime – operating costs, such as energy and maintenance, increase significantly over time as the vehicle’s mileage increases.
 Electric trucks have lower operating costs for energy, maintenance, and tolls.
 So the longer and further the truck drives, the more cost-competitive it becomes compared to a diesel truck.